alex-gutev/live_cells/docs-src/docs/basics/action-cells.md

-1. The *countries* cell, which is only concerned with performing the HTTP request that loads the data, and doesn't care how that data is presented, how errors are handled nor how the operation is retried.
+1. The *countries* cell, which is only concerned with performing the HTTP request that loads the data, and doesn't care how that data is presented nor how errors are handled.

 2. The `child` widget, which is only concerned with presenting the data to the user when the request is successful, and not handling errors.